sacridini/Awesome-Geospatial/README.md

 * [dask-rasterio](https://github.com/dymaxionlabs/dask-rasterio) - Read and write rasters in parallel using Rasterio and Dask.
 * [geeup](https://github.com/samapriya/geeup) - Simple CLI for Earth Engine Uploads.
 * [Verde](https://github.com/fatiando/verde) - Verde is a Python library for processing spatial data (bathymetry, geophysics surveys, etc) and interpolating it on regular grids (i.e., gridding).
+* [gpdvega](https://github.com/iliatimofeev/gpdvega) - gpdvega is a bridge between GeoPandas and Altair that allows to seamlessly chart geospatial data.

 ## Java